TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 </details>

 <details>
-<summary> L0 script outputs </summary>
+<summary> L1 script outputs </summary>

-The code outputs three plots:
+The code outputs two figures:
-1) a boxplot for each variable showing how the temperature estimates vary between observations.
+1) a boxplot for each variable showing how temperature estimates vary based on the range of measured values.
-2) a boxplot for each variable showing how the pressure estimates vary between observations.
+2) a boxplot for each variable showing how pressure estimates vary based on the range of measured values.
-3) a boxplot for each variable showing how temperature uncertainty in the forward model may propagate to uncertainty in the predicted value.

 </details>